Spyros34/Simple-ToDo-List-/README.md

 Description

 This Simple ToDo List application is a straightforward, yet powerful, tool built using Laravel.
-It's designed to help users manage their daily tasks efficiently, allowing for task additions, updates, deletions, and categorizations all within a user-friendly interface.
+It's designed to help users manage their daily tasks efficiently, allowing for task additions, updates and deletions all within a user-friendly interface.

 Features

 Add Tasks: Easily add new tasks to your list.
 Edit Tasks: Update details of existing tasks as your needs change.
 Delete Tasks: Remove completed or unnecessary tasks.
-Task Categorization: Organize tasks into custom categories for better management.
-Responsive UI: Access your tasks seamlessly both on desktop and mobile devices.
-Installation

 Prerequisites
 PHP 7.3 or higher